The ubiquitous digital single market

 To advance the DSM, Parliament adopted a resolution on the Digital Services Act on 20 October 2020.
 It suggests that the package bolsters the internal market, guarantees consumer protection, ensures offline and online activity parity, maintains transparency, respects rights and includes non-EU entities affecting EU consumers.
 The resolution drew from research, a workshop and a series of studies commissioned by the IMCO Committee.

-On 15 December 2020, the Commission submitted its proposed Digital Services Act package to Parliament and the Council under the co-decision procedure.
-The package comprises two legislative initiatives: the Digital Services Act (DSA) and the Digital Markets Act (DMA).
-Its main goals are to create a safer digital space in which the fundamental rights of users of digital services are protected, and to establish a level playing field to foster innovation, growth and competitiveness in the European single market and globally.
-The DSA (Regulation (EU) 2022/2065) and the DMA (Regulation (EU) 2022/1925) were formally adopted by Parliament and the Council on 19 October 2022 and 14 September 2022 respectively, and came into force in May 2023.
+On 15 December 2020, the Commission submitted two legislative initiatives: the Digital Services Act (DSA) and the Digital Markets Act (DMA), with the main goals to create a safer digital space in which the fundamental rights of users of digital services are protected, and to establish a level playing field to foster innovation, growth and competitiveness in the European single market and globally.
+The alignment of the DSA and DMA proposals with the abovementioned Parliament resolution shows that Parliament can influence the legislative agenda, even without a formal right of legislative initiative.
+The DSA (Regulation (EU) 2022/2065) and the DMA (Regulation (EU) 2022/1925) came into force in May 2023.

 A study relevant to the DSA and DMA examined the effects of targeted advertising on consumers and the market.
 Insights were also gained from a workshop discussing the implications of the DSA and DMA, and from a hearing with Facebook whistleblower Frances Haugen, highlighting big tech’s malpractices.
-The alignment of the DSA and DMA proposals with IMCO’s October 2020 report shows that Parliament can influence the legislative agenda, even without a direct right of initiative.

 A study from February 2022 examined the impact of ‘influencers’ on advertising and consumer protection in the single market, particularly in spreading misleading information and promoting unsafe products.
 This study’s findings may guide future legislation on the topic.
 The influencer marketing industry, which has expanded rapidly, frequently uses deceptive tactics to target vulnerable consumers.
 The DSA and DMA aim to enhance transparency and regulate online platform gatekeepers – crucial areas in influencer activity.